-Britax Baby Carrier is an easy to use baby carrier that offers features similar to other more complicated baby carriers out there.
-It offers full support by distributing the weight of the baby all across the back, shoulders and the waist.
+Britax Baby Carrier is an easy-to-use baby carrier that offers features similar to other more complicated baby carriers out there.
+It offers full support by distributing the weight of the baby all across the back, shoulders, and waist.

 When using this carrier, you can front carry your baby either facing inward or outward.
 Babies are also comfortable using this carrier because of the padded leg support and contoured design that aids in circulation.

 There are two types of frontal baby carrying.
 The inward frontal baby carrying and the outward frontal baby carrying.
 It is best to determine what scenarios are most suited to each position.

 - Padded leg openings and contoured design for baby comfort

 - The newborn insert gives great versatility of use

 - Cotton material that is softer on the skin

 When a mother carries her baby in the Inward Frontal Baby Carrying position, it means that the baby is facing her.
 This is the standard carrying position that most parents would be immediately familiar with.